America's Structural Steel Industry Remains a Success Story

 CHICAGO - Domestic steel mills produced more than 6 million tons of structural steel last year, according to the American Iron and Steel Institute.

-That structural steel supply chain has remained robust, active, and ready to build tomorrow's landmark structures throughout the last few months.
+The structural steel supply chain has remained robust, active, and ready to build tomorrow's landmark structures throughout the last few months.

 Confusion and uncertainty regarding the availability of structural steel boil down to the generic nature of the word "steel."
 When people hear that mills supplying the automotive industry are shutting down, they assume that also applies to structural steel mills.